Be more efficient by posting about a single topic more than once on social media—but do it the right way.

 You’re excited to share your product or service, website, or what your business has been up to with your audience.
 You know that they are interested in what you have to say.
-You carefully create your Facebook, Twitter, and/or Instagram posts about it, and out they go.
+You carefully create a post on Facebook, Twitter, and/or Instagram, and out it goes.
 Is that where your social media promotion stops?

 This month’s quick tip is to post multiple times about one topic to reach more of your social media following (and to help fill your social media calendar!).
 However, posting multiple times does not mean copying and pasting the same text, image, and link.